micytao/smolvlm-demo/README.md

 ### 🐳 Local Container Deployment

-Run the complete stack in a single container using Podman or Docker.
+Run the complete stack using two separate containers - one for the AI model and one for the web interface.

 #### Prerequisites
 - Podman or Docker installed